yogeswaran2007/hospital-appointment-system/README.md

 - JavaScript
 - GitHub

-Project Workflow

-1. Patient enters name and age.
-2. Patient selects a doctor.
-3. Patient chooses an appointment date.
-4. Patient clicks the Book Appointment button.
-5. Appointment details are displayed.
-6. SMS and Email notification message is shown.

-Advantages

-- Easy to use.
-- Saves time.
-- User-friendly interface.
-- Reduces paperwork.
-- Improves appointment management.

-Future Enhancements

-- Real SMS Notifications
-- Real Email Notifications
-- Database Integration
-- Patient Login System
-- Admin Dashboard
+Developed By

+Vetri Vel

 Conclusion

-The Hospital Appointment Booking System is a simple and effective web application developed using HTML, CSS, and JavaScript.
-It demonstrates the basic process of online appointment booking and can be further enhanced with advanced features in the future.
+This project demonstrates a simple Hospital Appointment Booking System developed using HTML, CSS, and JavaScript.
+It provides an easy way for patients to book appointments online.